Stephen Shawcross

 I’ve got to confess, there were no archetypes or inspiration for the main characters.
 They didn’t emerge fully formed.
 There were no descriptions or deep thoughts about motivations concocted beforehand.
 They evolved as the plot unfolded, acquiring ticks and nuances, along with backgrounds appropriate to support aspects of their behavior.
 The villain, Octavius came into focus much sooner than the hero, Shadbolt, who required a more circumspect development.

+At his core, Octavius is consummate evil, but his outward appearance and persona are infinitely malleable.
+I haven’t really encountered this type of villain before perhaps with the exception of Alan Arkin’s character, Harry Roat in ‘Wait Until Dark’ and real-life imposters, Ferdinand Waldo Demara and Frank Abagnale Jr. If I was to think of an archetype for Shadbolt, it would be Atticus Fitch on steroids.
+In the end, the characters are flesh and blood and I suppose the task was to make them unique and notable and as powerful as possible on the page without resorting to the phantasmagorical or super-human aspects that tend to plague the thriller genre.
+The reader will be the arbiter of their impact and ultimate worth.
 From time to time, I get asked about my writing process.
 Probably the most unique aspect is that I don’t work from an outline.
 I start with a single scene or vignette and build from there, each subsequent episode leading to the next.
 In that way the process is organic, a type of spontaneous prose, free-flowing literary bebop, a journey without maps.
 I have no preconceived notion of where it’s going or what will happen until it happens.
 One of the joys of this process is the self-entertainment value, the surprise, wonder and amazement when the unexpected rears it’s head and disparate plot elements coalesce, seamlessly resolving.
 I tend to write in the morning, long hand in a journal for one to two hours before transposing the output to a desktop, editing as I go.
 For my first book, I employed the discipline of a page a day.
 The next four were written primarily on weekends and holidays in bursts, depending on the flow of creative juices.